 Take a close look to see how much money you have to dedicate after you’ve paid your bills, debts and contributed to your regular savings.
 Would reducing the cable bill or cutting out the weekly take-out be enough to save towards your goal?

-Create a Separate Savings Space
+Separate Savings Space

 It’s not a good idea to put dedicated savings in with general savings.
 For big-ticket items, find a suitable bank that offers high-interest rates and other financial promotions on savings accounts and deposit the money there.